-Degree programs at UNSW Built Environment are designed to be challenging as well as build upon and stretch the skills students bring to UNSW.
+Degree programs at UNSW School of Built Environment are designed to be challenging as well as build upon and stretch the skills students bring to UNSW.
 We want our graduates to be creative and innovative in the larger society, and to do so with an appreciation of the social, economic, environmental and cultural settings in which they will be working.

-"At UNSW Built Environment, the best academic minds combine with the best practising professionals to ensure our students are equipped with the skills required to be global leaders in their chosen career.’"– Emeritus Professor, Alec Tzannes AM
+"At UNSW School of Built Environment, the best academic minds combine with the best practising professionals to ensure our students are equipped with the skills required to be global leaders in their chosen career.’"– Emeritus Professor, Alec Tzannes AM

 The Built Environment is committed to using technology to support and enhance learning and teaching through all our programs.
 Courses are delivered with a mix of online and face-to-face learning.

 The Technology Enabled Learning and Teaching (TELT) platform combines a number of tools and services to cater for different types of learning and teaching at UNSW.
 Within the Built Environment, courses engage with online tools and activities such as blogs, wikis, discussion forums, quizzes and peer collaborative projects.